 There has always been something of a debate when it comes to choosing between buying in auction or buying from a gallery.
 There are advantages and disadvantages to both.

-Buying in auction can be fun but it can carry a little more risk, whereas buying from galleries normally includes more safeguards and the pictures bought have the benefit of the owners experience and expertise.
+Buying in auction can be fun but it can carry a lot more risk, whereas buying from a gallery should include more safeguards and the pictures bought have the benefit of the owners experience and expertise.

-There are also extra costs when buying pictures in auction, these are sometimes not immediately recognised.
+There are also additional costs when buying pictures in auction, these are sometimes not immediately recognised.
 For example there is always a Buyers Premium to pay on the auction hammer price which very often amounts to 30% if you include VAT and sometimes more when you add A.R.R.
-Then there are transport costs from the auction house with more potential costs if the picture needs cleaning, remounting and framing.
-All these issues can make a picture a lot more expensive than the original hammer price but they are dealt with by the gallery.
+Then there are transport costs from the auction house, with more potential costs if the picture needs cleaning, remounting and framing.
+All these issues can make a picture a lot more expensive than the original hammer price, but they are normally dealt with by the gallery.

-When it comes to prices, galleries on balance tend to be a bit more expensive because they have these extra costs and must make a mark up, whereas auction prices can produce very erratic results.
-Sometimes auction prices are so low that they don’t represent the true value of a picture and sometimes so high that they would eclipse any price tag a gallery would place on it.
+When it comes to prices, galleries on balance tend to be a bit more expensive because they have these extra costs and must make a mark up.
+Auction prices on the other hand can produce very erratic results with some producing prices which are so low that they don’t represent the true value of a picture and sometimes so high that they would eclipse any price tag a gallery would place on it.
 For example large single owner collections of bird art in recent auctions have achieved prices that galleries could only dream of, so it seems that when there is plenty on offer and the sale is well advertised it brings out the big collectors and the prices can soar.